IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 - `notification-service` - micro-service for user subscriptions, send emails for subscribed tickets.
 Just show Kafka intention, is not present in implementation.
 - `projects-service` - micro-service for projects, which tickets are leave in.
 Stubbed with static data.

+Please, note: implementation of exact service depends on the stack we consider, but the overall architecture remains the same for the entire series.

 ### `tickets-service` API
 Example ticket model is following:
 ```json